zim-desktop-wiki/zim-desktop-wiki/README.md

 TODO: new instructions for Gtk3 / Python3

-If you are using Homebrew, the proper dependencies can be installed using
+If you are using [Homebrew package manager](https://brew.sh/), the proper dependencies can be installed using

 `brew install python gtk+3 pygobject3`

+Once done, install

+`brew install zim`

+Then run from terminal

+`zim`

+Or [make a wrapper app](https://github.com/jaap-karssenberg/zim-wiki/wiki/Mac-OSX-App-%28wrapper%29) for Zim so that you can keep it in the launcher and open it as a native Mac OSX app.

 ### Install Paths